JesseHarasym/EasyWeather/README.md

 ### Running

-After installing all dependencies and adding your keys, you can run the web app by typing:
+After installing all dependencies you can run the web app by typing:

 ``
 npm run dev